Learn about oral cancer screenings and mouth cancer symptoms before calling to make an appointment.

 Typically each exam starts with a full visual evaluation.
 Every bit of tissue that makes up your oral cavity is checked then double-checked for any signs of abnormalities.
 After the initial visual screening the dentist or hygienist will feel around with a gloved hand to detect any lumps or unusual swelling in and around the mouth.

-If during our screening process we observe any abnormalities such as red or white colored patches, unusual lumps, discoloration or sores we will recommend that a biopsy be performed.
-A biopsy is a quick and simple procedure in which a doctor collects a very minute sample of tissues from the area of concern.
-Said sample is then sent to the lab for further examination.
+If during the screening process Dr. Schultz observes any abnormalities such as red or white colored patches, unusual lumps, discoloration or sores we will recommend that a biopsy be performed.
+A biopsy is a quick and simple procedure in which a doctor collects a very minute